-7 Ways to Impress Clients Who Visit Your Office Space
+How to Welcome Clients Who Visit Your Office

-- Train all employees that all visitors are their personal customers, even if they do not have a functional role with that visitor.
-This means making eye contact, smiling, saying hello and asking any unattended visitors they see, if they can help.
-This alone can make a huge difference between having a terrible experience and a potential customer feeling welcome enough to consider making a transaction with the people behind the business.
+- Training: Train all employees that all visitors are their personal customers, even if they do not have a functional role with that visitor.
+This means making eye contact, smiling, saying hello, and asking any unattended visitors if they can help.
+This alone can make a huge difference between having a terrible experience and a potential customer feeling welcome enough to consider doing business with your company.

-- Have a lobby board that says, "Welcome, Joe Smith from XYZ Company."
+- Creating a Personalized Greeting: Have a lobby board that says, "Welcome, Joe Smith from XYZ Company."
 This incredibly simple gesture takes you no more than a couple of minutes to put together and pays dividends by showing your visitors that you consciously thought about them before their arrival.
-And if it's a potential client you're having in, this small welcome gesture that shows how much you care about their experience can make the difference between their choice to do business with you or a competitor that does give them a memorable experience.
+And if it's a potential client you're having in, this small welcome gesture that shows how much you care about their experience, which can make the difference between their choice to do business with you or a competitor that does give them a memorable experience.

-- Maintain a clean workplace in every area a visitor can see, especially near the entrance.
+- The Importance of Maintaining a Clean, Welcoming Environment: Maintain a clean workplace in every area a visitor can see, especially near the entrance.
 Have someone other than yourself look at your work entrance and critique it from the point of view of a potentially valuable customer who comes in to visit.
 Is the paint chipped?
-Carpet worn?
+Is the carpet worn?
 Are two-year-old tattered magazines strewn around the visitor lobby?
 Make it part of someone's job to assure that the visual aesthetics of your workplace shine through and reflect the professionalism you want to convey for welcoming in clients and prospects.